 I just started to read a book I came across this week.
 It's written by Ed Underwood, someone from my era, the Jesus Generation.
-When I finish it, I'll do a book review.
+I did a book review but it’s lost somewhere between the transfer of my site from WordPress to SquareSpace.

 This book hooked me in a couple ways.
 First of all, I relate to it experientially.
 I was part of the Jesus Generation on the west coast.
 It was also known as the Jesus People Movement.
 Whatever you call it, it had a great impact on the late 1960's and early 1970's, something I've posted about before, and also written about.

-Secondly, it addresses the question I spoke of in last week's post.
+Secondly, it addresses the question I spoke of in a previous post.

 We returned to the US after fifteen years in the Philippines, and I sensed something was missing in the church in America.
 I wondered what happened, but after a while realized it was more about what didn't happen.